bharatagrawal/PhotoSwipe/README.md

 ## License

-Script is licensed under MIT license with one exception: Do not create a public WordPress plugin based on it, as I will develop it.
+The script is licensed under MIT license with one exception: Do not create a public WordPress plugin based on it, as I will develop it.
 If you need to use it for a public WordPress plugin right now, please ask me by email first.
 Thanks!

 Attribution is not required, but much appreciated, especially if you’re making a product for developers.

 ## About

 PhotoSwipe 4.0+ is developed by [Dmitry Semenov](http://twitter.com/dimsemenov).
-But initially script was created in 2011 by [Code Computerlove](http://www.codecomputerlove.com/), a digital agency in Manchester, they [passed](https://twitter.com/PhotoSwipe/status/444134042787930113) on development in March 2014.
-You can view [source and documentation](https://github.com/dimsemenov/PhotoSwipe/tree/v3.0.3) of old PhotoSwipe (<4.0) in history of this repo.
+But initially, script was created in 2011 by [Code Computerlove](http://www.codecomputerlove.com/), a digital agency in Manchester, they [passed](https://twitter.com/PhotoSwipe/status/444134042787930113) on development in March 2014.
+You can view [source and documentation](https://github.com/dimsemenov/PhotoSwipe/tree/v3.0.3) of old PhotoSwipe (<4.0) in the history of this repo.